SteffTek/The-Internet-Modding/README.md

 `negate` negates the ability.
 So you can "unhack" users, or "unscam" other users.
 This does not work for the `inspect`-Type.

 ## Win Conditions
 The win conditions are stored inside the `win` attribute.
+This field will be ignored on non-custom roles.
 ```json
 "win": {
     "with": "bot",